CALL FOR PARTICIPANTS ECREA MEDIA AND COMMUNICATION DOCTORAL Summer School 2020

-We are happy to invite you to participate in the ECREA European Media and Communication Doctoral Summer School 2019 that will take place at the University of Tartu, Tartu, Estonia, from 8-17 July, 2019 (10 days).
+We are happy to invite you to participate in the ECREA European Media and Communication Doctoral Summer School 2020 that will take place at the University of Tartu, Tartu, Estonia, from 12-21 July, 2020 (full-day program from 13 to 20 July; arrival to Tartu 12 July, departing 21 July).

 The ECREA European Media and Communication Doctoral Summer School 2019 brings together members of the European research community in order to debate contemporary issues in media, communication and cultural studies.
 The main emphasis of this summer school is not on a particular theme, but on providing structural and individuated PhD-support for young European scholars, through a variety of working forms, including feedback seminars, workshops, and lectures.
 The summer school aims to provide a supportive international setting where doctoral students can present their ongoing work, receive feedback on their PhD-projects from international experts and meet students and academics from other countries, establishing valuable contacts for the future.